write-the-docs-quorum/quorum-meetups/decision-log.md

 The following document describes the history of all governance decisions over time, listed in descending order from newest first:

+# 2021-02-07

+- **Description** - Quorum events will be created on the parent Quorum meetup and then the local meetups publish an announcement that tells their members about that event and encourages them to register at the Quorum Meetup event.
+  Local meetups will not publish their own version of the event.
+- **Impact** - Having only one meetup event is logistically easier to manage.
+- **Agreed to by** - Majority of East Coast US and West Coast US quorum participants.
+- **Source** - Proposed by Alyssa and agreed to in Slack/mailing list.

+# 2021-01-21

+- **Description** - Quorum meetup events will ideally occur during the 3rd week of the month, with the 4th week acting as a backup if needed.
+- **Impact** - This decision will allow our meetups to have some consistency.
+- **Agreed to by** - Majority of East Coast US and West Coast US quorum participants.
+- **Source** - Proposed at the East Coast Quorum leadership meeting.

 # 2020-12-11